Simple-ML/Simple-ML/README.md

+# Note for Developers

+Managing dependencies in Python with [pip](https://pypi.org/project/pip/) is brittle since it involves manually editing `requirements.txt` and/or `setup.py`.
+We, therefore, use [pipenv](https://pipenv.pypa.io/en/latest/) instead.
+Follow the documentation on their website for installation and usage.

 # Local Installation

 Run the following command in the `python` directory of the project where the setup.py script is located to install this adapter package: